nickknw/nickknowlson.com/_posts/2011-12-30-transposing-a-matrix-in-io.markdown

 > Write a transpose method so that (new\_matrix get(y, x)) == matrix get(x,y) on the original list

 Before we get started, this is what the final solution looks like.
-Try and become a little familiar with this before we move on.
+Try and become a little familiar with this before we move on (it will all be explained in detail below, don't worry).

 {% highlight io %}
 flipFirstTwoArgs := method(slotName,